tx542/traffic-demo/README.md

     <b>Using the same dataset, we have three levels of estimates—hence the loss of three degrees of freedom</b>.

-Please refer to this document (Jupyter Notebook) for a more comprehensive analysis of the predictive machine learning models that the developer has experimented with for this project (LINK TO BE ADDED SOON).
+Please refer to <a href = "https://github.com/tx542/traffic-demo/blob/main/analyses_files/Michael%20-%20NYC%20Traffic%20Open%20Data%20Predictive%20Analysis.ipynb" target = "_blank">this document (Jupyter Notebook)</a> for a more comprehensive analysis of the predictive machine learning models that the developer has experimented with for this project.

 #### 3.3 Ethical Considerations in User Proposals